 For example, a homosexual man may face harassment on a construction site whereas a heterosexual man may be teased for working in a salon.

-Workers 40 years and older are specifically protected by the Civil Rights Act of 1964 in an attempt to promote employment of older people and reduce age-based harassment.
+Workers 40 years and older are specifically protected by the Age Discrimination in Employment Act to promote the employment of older people and reduce age-based harassment.

 A person facing age-based harassment might be:

 Personal harassment is a form of workplace harassment that’s not based on one of the protected classes (such as race, gender, or religion).
 It often targets something about the victim’s work, personality, or looks, but can also be generalized behavior that offends the victim, such as telling an off-color joke.

-Simply, it’s bullying in its most basic form and it’s not illegal but can be damaging nevertheless.
+Put simply, it’s bullying in its most basic form.
+It’s technically not illegal, but can be damaging nevertheless.

-Or any other behavior that creates an intimidating and offensive work environment for the victim.
+Or any other behavior that creates an intimidating and hostile work environment for the victim.
 What matters most is that the victim felt they were being harassed, not the other person’s intentions with their behavior.

-Physical harassment, also often called workplace violence, refers to a type of workplace harassment that involves physical attacks or threats.
+Physical harassment, often called workplace violence, is workplace harassment that involves physical attacks or threats.
 In extreme cases, physical harassment may be classified as assault.

-Physical gestures such as playful shoving or a soft punch to the shoulder can blur the line between appropriate or not, since it’s the person on the receiving end who decides whether the behavior makes them uncomfortable.
+Physical gestures such as playful shoving or a soft punch to the shoulder can blur the line between appropriate or not.
+The person on the receiving end gets to decide whether the behavior makes them uncomfortable.